exasol/exaoperation-xmlrpc/tools-and-examples/virtual-backup-db/README.md

-# virtual-backup-db - start up virtual restores from your last backup
+# virtual-backup-db - starts up virtual access restores from your latest backup set

 This script is very similar to the "autorestore" script, but there are three differences:
 1. Instead of "blocking" the "virtual access" mode is used to trigger the database restore